 - (a) death or personal injury caused by Vendor’s negligence;

 - (b) fraud or fraudulent misrepresentation;

 - (c) any breach of terms implied by Section 10 of the Sales of Goods and Supply of Services Act 1980; and

 - (d) defective goods under the Liability for Defective Products Act 1991.

 The Vendor will not be liable or responsible for any failure to perform, or delay in performance of, any of the Vendor’s obligations under this Agreement that is caused by any act or event outside of its reasonable control.

-If any act or event outside of the Vendor’s reasonable control takes place that affects the performance of the Vendor’s obligations under this Agreement: a) the Vendor will contact the Customer as soon as reasonably possible to notify; and b) the Vendor’s obligations under the Agreement will be suspended and the time for performance will be extended for the duration of the event outside its reasonable control.
+If any act or event outside of the Vendor’s reasonable control takes place that affects the performance of the Vendor’s obligations under this Agreement: a) the Vendor will contact the Customer as soon as reasonably possible to notify the Customer of such occurrence; and b) the Vendor’s obligations under the Agreement will be suspended and the time for performance will be extended for the duration of the event outside its reasonable control.
 In such circumstances, the Vendor shall arrange a new delivery date when the event outside its reasonable control is over.